ecoulson/decentralized_cloud/cloud/resolver/service/Readme.md

 ### Resolver Service

-This project will communicate with data centers to route developer requests
+Resolver service routes commands to data centers that can handle a given developer command